Word meaning

 artless : guileless; innocent

-Explanation of the above passage The author noticed their appearance, as childish, simple and innocent.
+Explanation /Answer: The author noticed their appearance, as childish, simple and innocent.
 Here, the author uses a simile and compares Jacopo to squirrel, as he feels that the little boy is full of life and energy like a squirrel.
 On the other hand Nicola was serious and mature.
 The narrator draws a comparison between the two boys – the younger one Jacopo is childish and lively while the elder one, Nicola is serious and mature.’

 Even though the boys had a childish face, yet there was a seriousness in their eyes which was way beyond their age(way beyond their age means that although they were just 12 and 13 years of age respectively, but their facial expressions were of much older people), which tells that they are burdened with a lot of responsibilities, and faced the harshness of life at such a young age.